slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 1. Storing shellcode in .data section of Dropper
 1. Storing shellcode in .rsrc section of Dropper etc.

-While these techniques remain quite popular but keeping both the shellcode and Dropper bundled together(even if its encrypted) is probably not a good idea from an OPSEC & risk management perspective.
+While these techniques remain quite popular but keeping both the shellcode and Dropper bundled together(even if it is encrypted) is probably not a good idea from an OPSEC & risk management perspective.

 Why risk combining all the functionality into a single tool?